UWARG/profile-encode/README.md

 When the `quality` is from 30 to 40, the picture quality is ok.
 It is noticable but not too bad.
 When the `quality` is from 50 to 60, the picture quality is good.
 There is a difference, but it is small.
 When the `quality` is from 70 to 90, the picture quality is great.
-There difference between the original and the compressed version is almost identical.
+The difference between the original and the compressed version is almost identical.